oracle-quickstart/oci-micronaut/src/docs/content/quickstart/dockecompose.md

 ## Prerequisites

-You need Docker and Docker Composed installed locally and at least 8GB of resources assigned to Docker in order to run instances of Oracle database within containers.
+You need Docker and Docker Compose installed locally and at least 8GB of resources assigned to Docker in order to run instances of Oracle database within containers.

 ## Quick Start